Populus tremuloides: Description

 The quaking aspen is a tall, fast-growing tree, usually 15-18 m at maturity, with a trunk 25 cm in diameter; records are 36.5 m in height and 1.37 m in diameter.
 The bark is relatively smooth, whitish (light green when young), and is marked by thick black horizontal scars and prominent black knots.
 Parallel vertical scars are tell-tale signs of elk, which strip off aspen bark with their front teeth.

 The leaves on mature trees are nearly round, 4–6 cm in diameter with small rounded teeth, and a 3–7 cm long flattened petiole.
 The leaves are green above and gray below.
 Young trees and root sprouts have much larger (10–20 cm long), nearly triangular leaves.
 (Some species of Populus have petioles flattened partially along their length, while the aspens and some other poplars have them flattened from side to side along the entire length of the petiole.)

 Aspens are dioecious, with separate male and female clones.
 The flowers are catkins 4–6 cm long, produced in early spring before the leaves.
 The fruit is a 10 cm pendulous string of 6 mm capsules, each capsule containing about ten minute seeds embedded in cottony fluff, which aids wind dispersal of the seeds when they are mature in early summer.
 Trees as young as 2–3 years old may begin seed production, but significant output starts at 10 years of age.
 Best seed production is obtained between the ages of 50 and 70 years.

 Quaking aspen grows more slowly in the dry conditions of western North America than it does in the more humid east and also lives longer—ages of 80–100 years are typical, with some individuals living 200 years; the root system can live much longer.
 In the east, stands decay faster, sometimes in 60 years or less depending on the region.

 Name

 The quaking or trembling of the leaves that is referred to in the common names is due to the flexible flattened petioles.
+The flattened petioles cause the leaves to twist in the wind.
 The specific epithet, tremuloides, evokes this trembling behavior and can be literally translated as "like (Populus) tremula", the Eurasian trembling aspen.